PaulRBerg/prb-proxy/README.md

 ## Install

-You can get access to the ABIs and the `IPRBProxy` and the `IPRBProxyRegistry` interfaces programmatically.
+You can get access to the Solidity code and the ABIs programmatically.

 ### Foundry